Grandparent Visitation Rights

 (8) Any other factor relevant to the best interests of the child.

 c.
 With regard to any application made pursuant to this section, it shall be prima facie evidence that visitation is in the child’s best interest if the applicant had, in the past, been a full-time caretaker for the child.

-The New Jersey Supreme Court has reasoned that the statute was subject to our strictest form of review because an order compelling grandparent visitation infringes on a parent’s fundamental right to raise their children as they see fit.
+The New Jersey Supreme Court has reasoned that the statute was subject to our strictest form of review because an order compelling grandparent visitation in New Jersey infringes on a parent’s fundamental right to raise their children as they see fit.
 Case law has provided a framework for a situation where a child’s parent or parents object to visitation, in which the grandparent seeking visitation bears the burden of establishing by a preponderance of the evidence that visitation is necessary to avoid harm to the child.
 What that means is that the grandparent must show that it is more likely than not, that a particular, identifiable, child-specific harm will come to the child or children if visitation is not permitted.
 A grandparent seeking visitation can utilize expert evidence, such as the testimony of a therapist, counselor or physician, or factual evidence to show the potential for or realized harm to their grandchild.